-Spencer Hill owns vineyards located in the Upper Moutere Hills and along the Coastal Ridge area of Tasman Bay near Nelson.
+Spencer Hill owned vineyards located in the Upper Moutere Hills and along the Coastal Ridge area of Tasman Bay near Nelson.

-The Upper Moutere vineyards consist of 28 acres located on four blocks.
-They are planted to Chardonnay, Sauvignon Blanc, Pinot Gris and Pinot Noir.
+The Upper Moutere vineyards consisted of 28 acres located on four blocks.
+They were planted with Chardonnay, Sauvignon Blanc, Pinot Gris and Pinot Noir.

-The clay loam composition of the Upper Moutere soils provides the grapes with depth and concentration of flavours not found on lighter soils.
-These soils also retain moisture and it allows us to grow the grapes without supplemental irrigation.
+The clay loam composition of the Upper Moutere soils provided the grapes with depth and concentration of flavours not found on lighter soils.
+These soils also retain moisture and it allowed us to grow the grapes without supplemental irrigation.
 Although the soils are deep they are not extremely fertile.
-The oldest grapes our Upper Moutere vineyards were planted in 1990.
+The oldest grapes at our Upper Moutere vineyards were planted in 1990.

-The vineyards are located behind the coastal hills about three kilometers from Tasman Bay.
-This unique situation of hills close to the sea provides warm days and cool nights with a long growing season.
+The vineyards were located behind the coastal hills about three kilometers from Tasman Bay.
+This unique situation of hills close to the sea provided warm days and cool nights with a long growing season.

 The hillsides can be difficult to farm but they are unique.
 One side of a hill may work better for on variety or clone than another.
 Much of this is due to sunlight, wind and the amount of topsoil.
 Many of these differences are not the same year to year…which can make it quite interesting.